| 🌐 English Version | 🇨🇳 中文版 |

 | Tasks | Tactical Design Backlog | Tasks for concrete implementations like entities, value objects, repository interfaces, etc. |

-/opsx:propose to quickly initialize changes and consolidate domain modeling conclusions.openspec archive, ensuring a single source of truth for domain knowledge.Navigate to the examples/ecommerce-mini directory:
+/opsx:explore to investigate the codebase, compare options, and clarify requirements at zero cost.
+DDD’s strategic storming can unfold naturally during exploration./opsx:propose to initialize changes, dynamically fetching templates and context via openspec instructions to consolidate domain modeling conclusions.changes/archive/ via openspec archive, ensuring a single source of truth for domain knowledge.Navigate to the examples/ecommerce-mini directory:

 # Install dependencies (no external dependencies in this project, but good practice)